 From keeping your stove really clean to ensure that you regularly remove lint from the dryer, there are lots of little maintenance tasks that can help you to lower your fire risk and since they don’t take very much time or effort, as long as you stay on top of them you should not be skipping them.

 In the event a house fire does break out, you want to make sure that you are adequately insured, which means that your insurance will pay for all fire damage to all of your property, including the structure and your possessions.
+Of course, you can also learn more about fire damage insurance in particular.
 The following infographic may help you to ensure that you are fully covered in the event of home fires:

 Infographic designed by: PropertyGuru No.1 Property Website in Singapore